bhuvan1864/How-to-Build-a-Pumpkin-Pi-The-Rogue-AP-MITM-Framework-That-Fits-in-Your-Pocket/README.md

 You can achieve this by using one wireless network adapter and your Pi's internal Wi-Fi card in tandem or a wired Ethernet connection and one wireless network adapter.
 In the case your particular Pi isn't Wi-Fi capable, you'll need two wireless network adapters.
 If you are unsure if the wireless adapter you have supports AP/Monitor mode, you can check in terminal with iw list.
 If there is an "AP" in the list of "Supported interface modes," then your device supports it.

-if you are not familiar with WiFi-pumpkin or you got stuck in between...worry not amigo I'll add in a link for you, you can refer this video where the entire process is demonstrated in detail.
+If you are not familiar with WiFi-pumpkin or you got stuck in between...worry not amigo I'll add in a link for you, you can refer this video where the entire process is demonstrated in detail.

 https://www.youtube.com/watch?v=tIM-kdmKhnE&feature=emb_logo